cutls/thedesk-next/README.md

 ## Notice

-This app includes some product created by LLM (Cursor).
+This app includes some product created by LLM (Cursor, Codex).